 TUITION/FEES: $1550.
 Includes materials, T-shirt and transportation for special events.

 SCHOLARSHIPS: A limited number of full and partial need-based scholarships are available for the Pre-College Program through a generous grant from The Memorial Foundation.
-To apply for a scholarship, please provide additional brief explanation of financial need and reasons for seeking a scholarship with a 2013 income tax return with your 2014 Pre-College Application.
+To apply for a scholarship, please provide additional brief explanation of financial need and reasons for seeking a scholarship with a 2014 income tax return with your 2015 application.
 No additional application is necessary.
-The scholarship deadline is the same as the application deadline, April 25, 2014.
+The scholarship deadline is the same as the application deadline, April 24, 2015.
 Applicants should contact the Community Education office for more details at (615) 383-4848.

 EARN A COLLEGE SCHOLARSHIP!